SamRyzek/JetsProject/README.md

 #Jets Project

-## This project is the second major project of the bootcamp.
+## This project is the second major project of the BootCamp.
 This project marks the completion of the second week

 ### Topics covered